elibenporat/learn-to-code-rust-baseball/articles/05 - Enums and Structs.md

 Chapter 3 covered the basics of downloading a file from the internet.
 We used the excellent [Isahc](https://crates.io/crates/isahc) crate for this and pulled Mike Trout's bio.

 Chapter 4 covered the very basics of de-serialization.
 We're going to dig much deeper here.

+In this chapter you will understand what are an Enum, Struct, and Option Enum, when to use each one, and how to use them in your application

 ## Copyright Notice